mbivert/auth.old/INSTALL.md

 Then, go to your sessions page on the AAS, grab the key for the service, and login with it on the service's page.

-You should see your id, nickname an email.
+You should see your id, nickname an email, and some user data if the storexample has been started, and if the user has uploaded some data there.

 You may then logout.